 A Recommended Indica To Grow Outdoors

-Our Medical Kush Automatic is a Medical Kush x Dutch Automatic cross that has very strong resistance to mould and bud rot.
+Our Lemon Cream Kush Automatic is a Medical Kush x Dutch Automatic cross that has very strong resistance to mould and bud rot.
 Similar to the Medical Kush, this very reliable variety will smell pungent and have a powerful skunk and kush aroma.
 Expect yields of fluffy kushy buds in 10 weeks and a low profile plant of 60-80 cm tall.
 Yields of 40-60g per plant can be achieved with this medium difficulty strain in all three climate zones.

 A Recommended Sativa To Grow Outdoors